Gazelli Group

-Gazelli Group Ltd., created in 1999, is a family-owned cosmetics manufacturing company located in Baku, Azerbaijan.
-Gazelli Group has created numerous brands that use ingredients found only in Azerbaijan and include an aspect of traditional art, poetry and culture.
+Gazelli Group Ltd., established in 1999, is a family-owned cosmetics manufacturing company located in Baku, Azerbaijan.
+Gazelli Group has created numerous brands that use ingredients found only in Azerbaijan and incorporate an aspect of traditional art, poetry and culture.

-The name of the company is derived from the word “gazel” – the Near and Middle Eastern form of poetry praising beauty, youth and love.
+The name of the company is derived from the word “gazel”, the Near and Middle Eastern form of poetry praising beauty, youth and love.

 Formation

-Doctor Zarifa Hamzayeva, the founder and president of the company, was born in Baku.
-After qualifying as a doctor from the University of Medicine, Baku, she worked for more than 15 years in the field of practical science and research.
-Dr. Hamzayeva has published more than 60 scientific papers and holds six patents.
-After studying the use and benefits of natural ingredients in cosmetic formulations she launched Gazelli in 1999, working to combine traditional recipes with advanced technology.
+Doctor Zarifa Hamzayeva, the founder and president of Gazelli Group, was born in Baku.
+After graduating as a doctor from the Azerbaijan Medical University, she worked for more than 15 years in the field of practical science and research.
+After studying the use and benefits of natural ingredients in cosmetic formulations, she launched Gazelli Group in 1999, working to combine traditional recipes with advanced technology.

 Awards

 Gazelli has taken part in numerous international cosmetic exhibitions and received the following national and international awards for quality and standards of production: